zalora/sproxy/README.md

  * sproxy is independent.
 Any web application written in any language can use it.

 ## How it Works

-When an HTTP client makes a request, sproxy checks for a *session cookie*.
-If it doesn't exist (or it's invalid), it redirects the client to a Google authentication page.
-The user is then prompted to allow the application to access information on the user (email address).
-If the user proceeds, they're redirected back to sproxy with a code from Google.
-We then take that code and send it to Google ourselves to get back an access token.
-Then, we use the access token to make another call to Google, this time to their user info API to retrieve the user's email address.
+When an HTTP client makes a request, Sproxy checks for a *session cookie*.
+If it doesn't exist (or it's invalid, expired), it redirects the client to the login page, where the user can choose [OAuth2](https://tools.ietf.org/html/rfc6749) provider to authenticate with.
 Finally, we store the the email address in a session cookie: signed with a hash to prevent tampering, set for HTTP only (to prevent malicious JavaScript from reading it), and set it for secure (since we don't want it traveling over plaintext HTTP connections).

 From that point on, when sproxy detects a valid session cookie it extracts the email, checks it against the access rules, and relays the request to the back-end server (if allowed).

 ## Logout

 Hitting the endpoint `/sproxy/logout` will invalidate the session cookie.
 The user will be redirected to `/` after logout.
-The query parameter `state` can be provided to specify an alternate redirect path (the path has to be percent-encoded, e.g. with `urlEncode` from `Network.HTTP.Types.URI`).
+The query parameter `state` can be provided to specify an alternate URL-encoded redirect path

 ## Robots

 Since all sproxied resources are private, it doesn't make sense for web crawlers to try to index them.
-In fact, crawlers will index only the Google authentication page.
+In fact, crawlers will index only the login page.
 To prevent this, sproxy returns the following for `/robots.txt`:

 ```
 User-agent: *
 Disallow: /
 ```

 ## Permissions system